Becker Muscular Dystrophy (BMD) in Children

 People normally have 23 pairs of chromosomes in each cell of their body.
 The 23rd pair controls a person’s gender.
 This pair is 2 X chromosomes for females.
 The pair is 1 X and 1 Y chromosome for males.

-The faulty BMD gene is a recessive gene.
-This means the gene needs to be on each X chromosome for symptoms of the disease to occur.
+The faulty BMD gene is an X-linked recessive gene.
+This means the gene needs to be on each X chromosome for symptoms of the disease to occur in girls.
 A girl would need 2 copies--1 copy on each X chromosome.
 If she has only 1 copy on 1 X chromosome, she is a carrier of the disease but will not have symptoms.
 Boys only have one X chromosome.
 If their X chromosome has a faulty gene, they will have symptoms.

 Which children are at risk for Becker muscular dystrophy?